 15. I made the subscription option a priority in the giveaway.

-What I didn’t tell most people is that my main motivation behind doing a giveaway was to get subscribers to MissMabel’s.com.
+My main motivation for giveaway was to get subscribers.
 I made it so that subscribing to the website would earn them as many entries as buying the book.

 Those subscribers will be the backbone of my future book releases.
 And I give them exclusive free stuff, like free audiobooks and the book, Short Stories from Miss Mabel’s for free.

 Are your minds slush yet?

 Mine is.
 I need a chai.
 I always need more chai.